 Eco-Reps are not required to live in the residence hall that they work in, but it is strongly preferred.

 Returning Eco-Reps may live off campus, but first year Eco-Reps must live in on-campus housing.
 Every effort is made to assign Eco-Reps a residence hall that is close to their own residence.

 Preference is given to students who will be on campus for the entire year, but individuals going abroad for one semester are also encouraged to apply.

 Students from all majors, interests, and backgrounds are encouraged to apply.
 You do not need to be an Environmental Studies major.

 Why should I become an Eco-Rep?

-If you are passionate about the environment, the Tufts community, and creating change, you can make a difference as an Eco-Rep!
-Check back here for more information, or sign-up for the Office of Sustainability newsletter to stay up-to-date on Eco-Reps information throughout the semester.
+If you are passionate about the environment, the Tufts community, creating change, and working with a great group of new friends you can make a difference as an Eco-Rep!